iryonetwork/TechnicalWhitepaper/zero-knowledge-storage.md

 The precise staking requirement would be updated based on the real data gathered when the Iryo Network goes live.
 We foresee that, at scale, this would be significantly cheaper than any current decentralized storage, especially in comparison to proprietary systems that cannot be easily upgraded.

 The Iryo Network has distanced itself from the current fixation on “Big Data” and has chosen to rather focus on patient privacy.
 This alternative focus would allow the Iryo Network to scale globally, enabling it to attract more users.
-Because users, clinics and governments are assured data security and privacy,storing data on the Iryo platform means that the number of users willing to share their data with researchers could increase the rate of current EHR participation significantly.
+Because users, clinics and governments are assured data security and privacy, storing data on the Iryo platform means that the number of users willing to share their data with researchers could increase the rate of current EHR participation significantly.
 Open-source end-user apps would ensure that there are no secret back-doors circumventing the protection.